Skip to content

 Eugene and the masquerade have gone.

-Alone, I face the desolate whiteness of my empty sheets
+Alone, I face the desolate whiteness of my empty sheet,

-and think back to the night when faces shone
+thinking back to the time when faces shone

 spiralling in a room to the rhythms of delight.

-It was a dance of actors as they played their parts
+It was a dance of actors, as they played the masque

 in the drama of their mutable lives.